 The apostle Paul introduces his first letter to the church at Corinth by acknowledging them as the Father's elect children who have the right to call upon the name of Jesus Christ.
-He also acknowledges that they are the recipients of spiritual gifts from the Father through Jesus Christ:
+He also acknowledges that they are the recipients of spiritual gifts from the Father through Christ:

 "To the church of God which is at Corinth, to them that are sanctified in Christ Jesus, called to be saints along with all who call upon the name of our Lord Jesus Christ in every place.
 Grace be to you, and peace from God our Father and the Lord Jesus Christ.
-I give thanks always to my God [God the Father] concerning the gift of the grace of God [God the Father] that is given to you in Christ Jesus; That in everything you were enriched in him, in all discourse and knowledge; Even as the testimony of Christ was confirmed in you: So as for you to be lacking in no gift, awaiting the revelation of our Lord Jesus Christ" (1.Cor.1:2-7 Para.).
+I give thanks always to my God [God the Father] concerning the gift of the grace of God [God the Father] that is given to you in Christ Jesus; That in everything you were enriched in him, in all discourse and knowledge; Even as the testimony of Christ was confirmed in you: So as for you to be lacking in no gift, awaiting the revelation of our Lord Jesus Christ" (1.Cor.1:2-7 KJV Para.).

 In the Name of Jesus

-The various names of God the Father who is the Supreme Sovereign of all things and Jesus Christ who sits at his right hand as his Son and the high priest of all humanity are very powerful.
+The various names of God the Father who is the Supreme Sovereign of all things and Jesus Christ who sits at his right hand as his Son and the elect's high priest are very powerful.
 This is not because the names themselves contain power or the languages in which these names are spoken are somehow holy.
 Their names have power because the authority and power comes from the two immortal beings whom the names describe and represent.

 Making the Distinction

-When Jesus spoke of God or was asked whom he represented, by whose authority he taught the truth of God, or by whose authority he did supernatural works, he made sure that the people knew that he was speaking of the Sovereign God of all things and that he was authorized to represent and speak for him and perform supernatural works by his power.
+When Jesus spoke of God or was asked whom he represented, by whose authority he taught the truth of God, or by whose authority he did supernatural works, he made sure the people knew that he was speaking of the Sovereign God of all things and that he was authorized to represent and speak for him and perform supernatural works by his spirit-power.
 Jesus spoke of his God as the Father, the true God, my God, and your God (Jn.20:17), which left no doubt that he represented a God who was superior to and different from the gods of this world.

 WHAT IS THE FATHER'S NAME?